You are here

 - A case report often describes more than one sign or symptom observed in a patient, and so the case description often includes multiple MedDRA reaction terms describing the adverse events.
 This means that in the medicine summary the total number of reported adverse events is usually greater than the number of case reports.

-- The search results cannot be used to make accurate numerical comparisons between adverse events associated with different medicines.
+- The search results cannot be used to make accurate numerical comparisons between adverse events associated with different different medicines including vaccines.

-- The report provided to the TGA may not contain information on all medicines taken by a patient.
+- The report provided to the TGA may not contain information on all medicines or vaccines taken by a patient or sufficient information to identify the specific medicine/s or vaccine/s taken by a patient.

 - The reporter may provide the TGA with either the trade name or the active ingredient.
 If only the active ingredient name is provided, the database will not include the trade name of the product.

-- If a medicine has multiple active ingredients, it may not be possible to determine which, if any, of the ingredients were associated with a particular adverse event.
+- If a medicine or vaccine has multiple active ingredients, it may not be possible to determine which, if any, of the ingredients were associated with a particular adverse event.

-- The search results do not provide information about dosage strength or duration of use of the medicine.
+- The search results do not provide information about dosage strength or duration of use of the medicine or vaccine.

-- In some instances the adverse event reported may have been caused by the other ingredients (excipient ingredients) in the medicine.
+- In some instances the adverse event reported may have been caused by the other ingredients (excipient ingredients) in the medicine or vaccine.

 - For prescription medicines assessed by the TGA since the end of 2009, information about the benefit-risk profiles is often available in the Australian Public Assessment Reports (AusPARs).